 Are Labrador retrievers hypoallergic?

 No. Labrador Retrievers shed their coats every season (and this means you should expect a lot of shedding!).
-This prevents them from being prone to allergies that would otherwise affect dogs.
+Additionally, Labrador’s themselves can be prone to allergies.

 What problems do Labradors have?